 0.5 serve of legumes Each serve is 100g of legumes.
 GLNC recommends 2-3 serves each week.

-I enjoy demonstrating this soup in my cooking classes as it is so quick and easy.
-The soup is delicious just as it is, but when people add the olive oil and lemon juice on top, I love to watch their faces light up as the flavours are intensified by these additions.
-This soup is based on the classic Greek lentil soup ‘Fakes’, but I have added a lot more vegetables.
-This is sure to become one of your favourites.
+This lemony lentil soup is just so quick and easy to make.
+The soup is delicious just as it is, but when people add the olive oil and lemon juice on top, I love to watch their faces light up as these additions intensify the flavours.
+This soup is based on the classic Greek lentil soup ‘Fakes’, but with a load more vegetables.

 Preparation time: 15 minutes